klhutchins1/sre-certificate-management/DESIGN.md

 - Private/internal functions should have at least a brief description.
 - Docstrings must be updated with any change to function signature or behavior.
 - Documentation reviews are part of the code review process.

+### 14.4 Custom Exceptions and Error Handling

+- Major features, modules, and public interfaces must be documented in this design document and referenced in code docstrings.
+- Changes to code should be reflected in documentation and vice versa.
+- **All custom exceptions and error handling patterns must be documented and referenced in both code and this design document.**

 ---